Sparse Neighborhood Graph-Based Approximate Nearest Neighbor Search Revisited: Theoretical Analysis and Optimization: OPT-SNG Probabilistic Framework Setup

-We now show that the construction process exhibits a consistent dynamic trend.
-Intuitively, in each iteration, the number of processed points strictly increases, while the size of the candidate set strictly decreases.
-This monotonic behavior can be formally captured through the martingale framework.
+\textbf{Martingale Perspective.} We now formalize the dynamic trend of the construction process.
+Intuitively, at each iteration, the processed set strictly grows while the candidate set shrinks.
+This monotonic behavior can be rigorously characterized using martingale theory.